-You lose a full letter grade for each day an assignment it late.
+Late work receives no comments, and you lose a full letter grade for each day an assignment is late.
 If you expect to have trouble meeting a deadline, again, talk to me before the assignment is due.
 Deadlines are not negotiable after you have missed them.